 Minnehik Buck Lake Area: In 2013, Keyera completed the purchase of a 12-inch, 23-kilometre gathering pipeline to the west of the Minnehik Buck Lake plant and began receiving volumes.
 In connection with the purchase of this pipeline, three producers entered into gas handling agreements.
-In 2014, producers increased their annual nominations on this pipeline to 70 MMcf/d of gas, backed by take-or-pay fee arrangements.
+In 2016, each of the Producers extended their respective gas handling agreements for an additional 3 years.
+The agreements provide for take-or-pay commitments on nominated volumes.

 Gilby Area: In 2015, Keyera entered into an arrangement to redirect gas from a small processing plant operated by a producer to the Gilby plant for processing.
-A project to tie-in the gas from that facility is expected to be completed in the first quarter of 2016, assuming construction proceeds on schedule.
+A project to tie-in the gas from that facility was completed in the first quarter of 2016 and incremental gas volumes began flowing to the plant.

 Brazeau River and West Pembina Areas: Keyera completed the construction of the Twin Rivers Pipeline system and modifications to certain existing pipelines in 2015.
 Phase I of the Twin Rivers pipeline system, a 20-kilometre, 12-inch gathering system was completed in February 2015 and is delivering raw gas to the Brazeau River gas plant.
 Phase II, which included construction of an additional 25-kilometre extension southeast of the Brazeau River plant, was completed in April 2015.
-In connection with these new pipelines, Keyera also completed modifications to an existing gathering system to provide incremental pipeline connectivity from this prospective area to its West Pembina gas plant.
+In connection with these new pipelines, Keyera also completed modifications to an existing gathering system to provide incremental pipeline connectivity from this area to its West Pembina gas plant.